Cup-feeding can only be used on babies that are past 32 weeks, as they

-Disadvantages of Cup Feeding Babies
+Disadvantages of Cup-Feeding Babies

-A cup feeding newborn might learn to prefer the cup over breastfeeding.
+A cup-feeding newborn might learn to prefer the cup over breastfeeding.

-The danger of aspirating milk; the milk could go down the wrong way, into
+There is the danger of aspirating milk; the milk could go down the wrong way, into

-the lungs.
-This is why you need to be alert while doing this, as not to
+the lungs; this is why you need to be alert while doing this, as not to

 pour the milk down Baby’s throat.
 You must allow Baby to lap up the milk by him/herself.

-How to Cup Feed Baby
+How to Cup-Feed Baby

 You can use a medicine cup, but you can buy special baby feeding cups.

-The tube of the SNS, can be taped to a mother's breasts, to make it easier for her to use.
+The tube of the SNS can be taped to a mother's breasts, to make it easier for her to use.

 Mom might need to hold the tube in place while breastfeeding.
 The tube should be placed in the corner of the baby’s mouth.